Hitting forbidden induced subgraphs on bounded treewidth graphs: Algorithms

 Let $|V(H)|=h$ and assume that we are given a nice tree decomposition of the input graph $G$ such that its bags contain at most $t$ vertices (in a tree decomposition of width $t$, the bags have size at most $t+1$, but to simplify the exposition we assume that they have size at most $t$, which does not change the asymptotic complexity of the algorithm).

 Intuitively, our algorithm proceeds as follows.
 At each bag $X_w$ of the nice tree decomposition of $G$, a state is indexed by the intersection of the desired hitting set constructed so far with the bag, and the collection of {\sl proper} subgraphs of $H$ that occur as induced subgraphs in the graph obtained from $G_w$ after removing the current solution.
 In order to be able to proceed with the dynamic programming routine while keeping the complement of the hitting set $H$-free, we need to remember how these proper subgraphs of $H$ intersect with $X_w$, and this is the most expensive part of the algorithm in terms of running time.
-We encode this collection of rooted subgraphs of $H$ with an object $\Hcal_w$ that we call a \emph{rooted $H$-folio}, inspired by similar encodings in the context of graph minors~\cite{BasteST20-part1,AdlerDFST11}.
+We encode this collection of rooted subgraphs (where the ``roots'' correspond to the vertices in $X_w$) of $H$ with an object $\Hcal_w$ that we call a \emph{rooted $H$-folio}, inspired by similar encodings in the context of graph minors~\cite{BasteST20-part1,AdlerDFST11}.
 Since we need to remember proper subgraphs of $H$ on at most $h-1$ vertices, and we have up to $t$ choices to root each of their vertices in the bag $X_w$, the number of rooted proper subgraphs of $H$ is at most $t^{h-1}$.
-Therefore, the number of rooted $H$-folios, each corresponding to a collection of rooted proper subgraphs of $H$, is bounded above by $2^{t^{h-1}}$.
-This encoding naturally leads to a dynamic programming algorithm to solve \textsc{$H$-IS-Deletion} in time $\Ocal^*(2^{\Ocal(t^{h-1})})$, where the hidden constants may depend on $H$.
+Therefore, the number of rooted $H$-folios, each corresponding to a collection of rooted proper subgraphs of $H$, is bounded from above by $2^{t^{h-1}}$.
+This encoding naturally leads to a dynamic programming algorithm to solve \textsc{$H$-IS-Deletion} in time $\Ocal^*(2^{\Ocal(t^{h-1})})$, where the hidden constants (but not the degree of the polynomial in $n$) may depend on $H$.

 In order to further reduce the exponent to $h-2$, we use the following trick inspired by the dynamic programming algorithm of Bonomo-Braberman et al.~\cite{claw-free} to solve \textsc{$K_{1,3}$-IS-Deletion} in time $\Ocal^*(2^{\Ocal(t^{2})})$.
 The crucial observation is the following: the existence of proper induced subgraphs of $H$ that are {\sl fully} contained in the current bag $X_w$ can be checked {\sl locally} within that bag, without needing to root their vertices.
 That is, we distinguish these {\sl local occurrences} of proper induced subgraphs of $H$, and we encode them separately in $\Hcal_w$, without rooting their vertices in $X_w$.
 Note that the number of choices for those local occurrences depends only on $H$.
 In particular, since the proper subgraphs of $H$ have at most $h-1$ vertices, the previous observation implies that we never need to root exactly $h-1$ vertices of an induced subgraph of $H$, since such occurrences would be fully contained in $X_w$.
 This permits to improve the running time to $\Ocal^*(2^{\Ocal(t^{h-2})})$.
 The details follow.